Ardit Peposhi

-Ardit Peposhi (born 14 September 1993) is an Albanian professional footballer who plays as a midfielder for Bylis Ballsh in the Albanian Superliga.
+Ardit Peposhi (born 14 September 1993) is an Albanian professional footballer who plays as a midfielder for Vushtrria.

 Club career

 Partizani Tirana

 Peposhi is a product of his capital club Partizani Tirana, where he began his career professionally in 2010 when Partizani Tirana were struggling in the Albanian First Division.
 His debut season was not successful as it saw his side relegated to the 3rd tier of Albanian football.

 Tirana

 He left the club in the summer of 2011 and joined city rivals KF Tirana in the top flight.
 As competition for places was fierce at the time, Peposhi found it hard to play feature and was limited to only substitute appearances and cup games.

 Bylis Ballsh

-On 16 July 2015, Peposhi signed a two-year deal contract with the nearly promoted side Bylis Ballsh, with an option to renew it for another year.
+On 16 July 2015, Peposhi signed a two-year contract with the nearly promoted side Bylis Ballsh, with an option to renew it for another year.
 He made his league debut for the club on 23 August 2015 in a 2–0 away loss to FK Kukësi.
 He played all ninety minutes of the match.
 He scored his first league goal for the club on 17 October 2015 in a 2–1 away loss to Partizani Tirana.
-His goal, scored in the seventh minute, made the score 1-0 to Bylis.
+His goal, scored in the seventh minute, made the score 1–0 to Bylis.
 In the 91st minute, Peposhi was shown a straight red card.